-Here are some simple things anyone can do to get lost pets back home without officially volunteering:
+Here are some simple things anyone can do to get lost pets back home:

 - Keep an eye out for lost pets in your neighborhood.
 Follow the database for reports close to your zip to see what pets have gone missing in your area.

 - Be a cross-checker!
 Some people post a lost or found report in one place, like Craigslist or Facebook and stop there.
 They have heard of these big sites, but they don’t know about Pet FBI or any other web database.
 If you are sharp, you may be able to “connect the dots” and match up lost and found reports from various sites!

 - If you live near a shelter, you could volunteer to be the “go-to” lost and found person for the shelter.
 Follow postings for lost and found pets on Pet FBI and various other resources and look for a match at the shelter.
 (This kind of thing is not high priority at most shelters where volunteers have all to do to care for the many animals.)

 - When you see a lost/found flyer around town, contact the people to tell them about Pet FBI.

 - Print out some Pet FBI flyers and post them in pet supply stores, convenience stores, community bulletin boards, etc. Just carry some around with you in your purse or in your car and post them when you come across a public bulletin board.
 Be sure to ask for permission if required.